RiptideNetworking/Riptide/Docs/manual/overview/installation.md

 If you have errors in your project after installation or intellisense isn't working for Riptide's classes, go to Edit > Preferences > External Tools, make sure the box next to *Git packages* is checked, and then click *Regenerate project files*.

 > [!TIP]
-> If you'd like to use the latest in-development version of Riptide (from the dev branch) instead of an official release, enter `https://github.com/RiptideNetworking/Riptide.git?path=/Packages/Core#unity-package` in the git URL field.
+> If you'd like to use the latest in-development version of Riptide instead of an official release, enter `https://github.com/RiptideNetworking/Riptide.git?path=/Packages/Core#unity-package` in the git URL field.
 Keep in mind that doing this will get you the latest state of the repository, **which may include bugs and incomplete features!**

 ### Option 2: DLL File